 When you really want to commune with nature, a beautiful sun room provides the perfect spot for curling up with a novel or cozying up to a small table for an intimate meal.

-You can see even more of today’s charming Quebec cottage over at Houzz.
+See more of today’s charming Quebec cottage by Sonya Kinkade Design.

 Pin It for Later: